MicahElliott/mrswlf/README.md

   we want a "vowel hand". `o` can't stay on right-pinky because of the awful `you` redirect. `o` can't go above or below `e` because `one` would be even worse than `you`.
 And anywhere else, SFBs go crazy.
 So either `n` or `o` ends up losing its place on the vowel hand.
+After a few weeks of `o` on thumb, it felt perfectly natural, just like any other finger, just like we all know how to press the spacepar already.

 - `b` — Kinda hard adjustment, but feels amazing.
 On this layout: if you feel yourself stretching, you're probably reaching for the wrong key.